Euxcbsks/git-stock/README.md

 ### `fetch [<id>|all]`

-Fetches remote stock and saves it to your local `git stash list`.
+Downloads remote stock(s) into the local git stash list.

 ```bash
 # Fetch the latest stock into local stash list